‘Scanner Sombre’ arms you with lidar for a gorgeous, creepy explore-’em-up

 I was curious about the team’s inspiration for using such a unique look.
 Turns out Chris Delay, Introversion Software’s creative director, was inspired by Radiohead’s lidar-powered music video for “House of Cards.”

-It’s rather a different challenge technically as well; normally first-person games rely on complex polygonal structures and texture maps to create scenes, but Scanner Sombre imitates the lidar style of point clouds very closely.
+It’s rather a different challenge technically, as well; normally first-person games rely on complex polygonal structures and texture maps to create scenes, but Scanner Sombre imitates the lidar style of point clouds very closely.

 “It was probably the biggest technical challenge of the project to support such a huge number of points — it can easily be millions by the end of the game,” Delay continued.
 “We did consider other simpler rendering methods but ultimately, going with such an usual style of point cloud rendering gives the game a pretty unique look, and also provides our core game mechanic.
 Despite working on it for the best part of a year, it still takes my breath away when I look at the fully scanned world.”